SPARCED/LinResSims/README.md

 ### Overview

+#### SPARCED Compilation

-By default, each single cell in a population is simulated using the SPARCED model, which must be built and compiled at least once before it can be run in a python environment.
-This step may not be necessary if the single cell functionality is to be replaced with any other model (e.g. the Tyson cell cycle model), depending on the workflow of the corresponding model.
-To build the SPARCED model, the user must change directory to /scripts and run the following command:
+By default, each single cell in a population is simulated using the SPARCED model.
+Our use of the ODE solver **[AMICI](https://amici.readthedocs.io/en/v0.11.12/)** necessitates the model be re-constructed in a C++ directory relative to the SBML path.
+Therefore, the model compilation step must be executed before it can be run in a python environment.

+- Models not using the AMICI simulator are not subject to this constraint (see `bin/modules/RunTyson.py` for an example)

+ To compile the SPARCED model, the user must change directory to /scripts and run the following command:

 ```
 python createModel.py
 ```

 * Compilation takes several minutes to run and provides sparse output while executing.
-* Verify model compilation via the production of the sbml file (SPARCED.xml) and AMICI-compiled model (SPARCED folder in the main directory).
+* An SBML file (SPARCED.xml) and AMICI-compiled model (SPARCED folder in the main directory) serve as verification that this step was successful.

+⚠️SPARCED compilation is only necessary:

+* Before simulating LinResSims for the first time
+* When modifying the input files

+#### Code Execution

 To run simulations, execute the following command: